biznz/AI/README.md

-Algorithms used in artificial intelligence course
+Algorithms used in artificial intelligence course implemented with python